PAVILION AT ART FAIR ARCO25 IN MADRID

-La Carboneria Barcelona ( Casa Tarrago)
+La Carboneria (Casa Tarrago)

 La Carbonería, a humble 1860’s collective housing estate in Barcelona, is the oldest building of the seminal Cerda’s Eixample neighborhood, easy to identify by its iconic square urban grid.
 The Eixample, home to most of Gaudi’s works, is the XIXth century enlargement that paved the city’s way to an urban and architectural success that lasts up until today.